 How to Buy a Manufactured Home

 Let’s start with how to buy a new manufactured home.
 Getting your new home built in a factory is one of the most satisfying things you will ever do.
 Do you want to personalize your home?
 If so, put your designer hat on and get started.
-You can go to a manufactured home dealer or retailer near you and look through floor plans.
-Your sales representative will walk through all the potential changes and upgrades available for each floor plan.
+You can go to a manufactured home dealer or retailer near you and tour different model homes, or you can get started by browsing floor plans on MHVillage.
+When you visit a dealer, your sales representative will walk through all the potential changes and upgrades available for each floor plan.
 In many cases, you can point and click your way to the ideal manufactured home for you.
-You can move a wall, choose stainless steel appliances, go with granite counters, install smart devices, heighten the roof pitch, build a bar, add a mudroom, put on a porch or garage.
+You can move a wall, choose stainless steel appliances, go with granite counters, install smart devices, heighten the roof pitch, build a bar, add a mudroom, put on a porch, or garage.
 The options are limitless.

 On MHVillage, we do list new model homes with floor plans, home descriptions, photos, and, in many cases, you can take a virtual tour.
 There also is contact information for the Manufacturer or home seller.

-So, you get to design your ideal manufactured home.
+So, you get to design your own custom manufactured home.
 Some factories even have cameras set up so you can watch the construction of your home.
 You will save 30% or more compared with your new home’s site-built equivalent, and get the perfect new manufactured home for you.

 How to Buy an Existing Manufactured Home